Jade-ux/MS02-My-Trip-Planner/README.md

 ## Issues/challenges

-### Selecting activities without choosing city
+### Selecting only one out of three options on the main form

+In the first version of the site a user could try to type in the city input field and was not alerted to choose a country first.
+I have now added functionality that will alert a user if she tries to enter a city without first choosing a country.

-It is possible to select an activity type without first typing in a city.
-When the user does this, the site will take the center of the chosen or default country as the center and will still add markers to the map.
-In future developments I would add a function to stop this and alert the user to choose a city before choosing activities.
+It was also previously possible to select an activity type without first typing in a starting point (country and city).
+I have now fixed this by adding functionality that will alert the user if she tries to choose an activity before first choosing a city.

+I have also added a focus function to the form functions to show the user which field she should be completing next.

 ### Reset

-There is currently no reset button and the user would need to refresh the page to reset the search.
-This is not ideal and in future developments I would add a reset function that clears all results and clears the itinerary.
+In the previous version of the website there was no reset function.
+I have now added a button that will allow the user to reset the main form options.

 ### Itinerary